jamesob/clii/README.md

 wonder for computing left in my over-caffeinated heart gets crosslegged and sets itself on fire.

-[Click](https://click.palletsprojects.com/en/7.x/) sucks.
-It's a lot of code and the interface is dogshit.
+[Click](https://click.palletsprojects.com/en/7.x/) is the equivalent of calling in an architect to fix your kitchen sink.
+It's a lot of code and the interface is wordy and unintuitive.
 [Docopt](https://github.com/docopt/docopt) is neat but it's slow, a novelty, also a ton of code, and I have to read 3 examples each time before I use it.
-[Argparse](https://docs.python.org/3/library/argparse.html) is an alright builtin, and the noble progenitor of this library, but it's overly verbose and wiring up subparsers that call functions is a pain.
+[Argparse](https://docs.python.org/3/library/argparse.html) is an alright builtin, and the noble progenitor of this library, but it's overly verbose and the common task of wiring up subparsers that call functions is a pain.

-Don't immolate the childlike wonder.
+**Don't immolate your childlike wonder.
 Use function annotations.
-Use my stupid library.
+Use this stupid library.**

+---

 - **No dependencies.** This library has no dependencies and is a single file.
   You wanna vendor it?
 Vendor it.